-The estimates referring to exposure to asylum seekers housed in specific type of ASCs are positive but no longer reach significance (Model 2).
+The estimates referring to exposure to asylum seekers housed in specific types of ASCs are positive but no longer reach significance (Model 2).
 When voters’ feelings of threat increased (b=0.117, se=0.020, Model 3) and, surprisingly, when positive contact with non-western immigrants increased (b=0.018, se= 0.007, Model 4), their support for PVV increased as well.
 As can be seen in Model 5, taking into account whether or not people experienced an increase in contact with non-western immigrants did not affect the threat mechanism.
 Thus our hybrid models also confirm hypothesis 1 and refute hypotheses 2 and 3.

 The estimates referring to the time-constant (between) predictors are in line with previous research (cf. Savelkoul et al. 2017).
 Most importantly, voters with higher mean levels of threat are more likely to vote for the PVV (b=1.414, se=0.023, Model 3).
 Voters who have more positive contact with non-western immigrants in their neighbourhood are less likely to vote for the PVV (b=-0.058, se=0.010, Model 4).
 The (between-level) estimates referring to exposure to asylum seekers are not significant.
 This illustrates that the placement of ASCs has been exogenous to people’s (pre-crisis) party preference.